Zanthoxylum rhoifolium: Description

 This species is a deciduous tree reaching up to 12 meters in height.
 It produces a spherical black capsule about half a centimeter in length and width containing small, hard-coated seeds.
+It has cone-shaped thorns on its trunk and branches.

 Ecology

 The tree is not shade tolerant, so it can be found in open areas in and around forests.

 Uses

 This is a medicinal plant.
 The bark is used to treat toothache and earache.
 It is used as an anti-inflammatory.
 It is used to treat malaria.
 Parts of the plant also have antibacterial and fungicidal action.

 Chemical compounds

 It contains nitidine, an alkaloid with anti-malarial action.
 It is of commercial value as a component of herbal remedies for malaria.